Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **D. From the Security settings of the branch, modify the access control for the user.** ✅

-### Question-61
+### Question-49

 You have an Azure Resource Manager template that deploys a multi-tier application

-You need to prevent the user who performs the deployment from viewing the account credentials and connection strings used by the application.
+**You need to prevent the user who performs the deployment from viewing the account credentials and connection strings used by the application.**

 What should you use?

 * A. Azure Key Vault